gus3inov/multithread-server/README.md

 # Thread Pool

-A multithreaded server that creates a thread pool with a maximum of 4 threads when connected.
+Thread pool crate to execute a certain number of jobs on a fixed set of worker threads.

 ## ThreadPool Module